Like Father, Like Son

 Jesus answered, “Don’t you know me Philip, even after I have been among you such a long time?
 Anyone who has seen me has seen the Father….Believe me when I say that I am in the Father and the Father is in me.”

-In this passage, Jesus also explained that every word He spoke was never just His own.
+Jesus explained that every word He spoke was never just His own.
 Every deed accomplished was through the Father living within Him.
 Every miracle was a visible expression of the Father’s heart.

-Moving forward…I will wear my mask.
-I will speak against injustice.
-I will refrain from engaging in the destructive slinging of words.
-And I will trust in the sovereignty of God.
-In fact, it is actually easier to “let go” of frustration with life’s ugly side when I acknowledge that our complex God is more than my little mind can fathom.
-Through the person of Jesus, God has revealed that He is all powerful, all wise, capable of miracles, compassionate, merciful, kind and …always, always good.
+Our complex God is more than my little mind can fathom.
+But through the person of Jesus, God has revealed that He is all powerful, all wise, capable of miracles, compassionate, merciful, kind and always, always good.
 That’s sufficient for my needs today!

 Questions to ponder: